A Tale of Two Clouds: Amazon vs. Google

 AWS offers a very generous 1-year-free trial.
 The trial is more than enough to get your feet wet, including 750 hours/month of a small 1 CPU/1GB RAM instance with 30GB disk storage, 750 hours/month of a similarly-sized managed database instance (e.g. MySQL), and 5GB of cloud storage (enough for a small web server running constantly for a year).
 But that’s just the beginning: The AWS free trial offers a lot of other free products, so make sure to check out the full list on the AWS website for details.

-Until last week, Google Cloud only offered a 60-day, $300 credit trial, which felt less like a trial and more like a $300 discount.
-As of now, GCP extended their $300 credit to last for 12 months, and added a Free Tier that isn’t time-limited.
+Until March 2017, Google Cloud only offered a 60-day, $300 credit trial, which felt less like a trial and more like a $300 discount.
+Recently, however, GCP extended their $300 credit to last for 12 months, and added a Free Tier that isn’t time-limited.
 For example, you can get an instance with 0.2 CPU/0.6GB RAM with 30GB disk storage and 5GB cloud storage, all for free.
 If they keep this up, you’ll be able to run a small website on the GCP for free, for forever (but that’s a topic for another blog post).
 Make sure to visit the GCP website for details.

 Another reason why GCP’s trial wins is that the “credits” model is much better suited for cloud novices, as it forces you to think about how much things cost even during the trial.
 In my experience, this reduces billing surprises once the trial is over.